zxmglng/lbyarch-daxpy-mp/README.md

 ## 🔬 Project Description

-**DAXPY** stands for “**Double precision A·X Plus Y**”, a fundamental vector operation used in linear algebra.
-Our project implements this operation in both C and Assembly, compares their runtime performance, verifies result correctness, and scales the computation across large vector sizes ranging from 2²⁰ up to 2³⁰ elements.
+**DAXPY** stands for “**Double precision A·X Plus Y**”.
+Our project implements this operation in both C and Assembly, compares their runtime performance, checks result correctness, and scales the computation across large vector sizes ranging from 2²⁰ up to 2²⁸ elements.

 ---

 ## 💻 Language & Tools

-- **C** — Reference implementation
+- **C**
-- **x86-64** — SIMD scalar implementation
+- **x86-64**
 - Compiled using: `gcc`, `nasm`
 - Platform: Windows 10, CLI
 - Timing: `clock()` from `<time.h>`